zewa666/aurelia-jstree/README.md

 import {Aurelia} from 'aurelia-framework' import environment from './environment';
-import "jstree"; // <------------ MAKE SURE TO IMPORT JSTREE
+import "jstree"; // <------------ MAKE SURE TO IMPORT JSTREE import 'jstree/themes/default/style.min.css';  // <----- IMPORT STYLES OR INCLUDE BY ANY OTHER MEANS (SCSS, direct include ...)

 export function configure(aurelia: Aurelia) {
   aurelia.use